Scottish Social Services Workforce Data

-- The three largest sub-sectors are housing support/care at home, care homes for adults and day care of children; together, these account for almost 77% of the workforce.
+- The three largest sub-sectors are housing support/care at home, care homes for adults and day care of children; together, these account for around 77% of the workforce.

 - The median age of the workforce is highest in the public sector (48) and lowest in the private sector (40).
 Early years workers in the private sector have the lowest median age (28).

 - The percentage of men working in the sector is 15%, though it is more than double this in criminal justice and residential child care services.

 - The workforce is predominantly employed on permanent contracts (80%).